 Pick It Up on Monroe Street Music;

-Has extensive experience in all aspects of fund raising having successfully generated funds from private philanthropies, government agencies, corporations and private donors.
-Developed and managed several not-for-profit boards of directors and been a principal fundraiser for a variety of local, national and international music projects.
-He is versed in all aspects of proposal development, submission, follow-up and reporting.
+I have extensive experience in all aspects of fund raising having successfully generated funds from private philanthropies, government agencies, corporations and private donors.
+I have developed and managed several not-for-profit boards of directors and been a principal fund-raiser for a variety of local, national and international music projects.
+I am versed in all aspects of proposal development, submission, follow-up and reporting.

-Faculty member at Temple University College of Music Preparatory and Extension Division; taught private and class lessons in theory and composition and a course titled A Survey of 20th Century Music; An Examination of the Musical Avant–Garde;
+• Faculty member at Temple University College of Music Preparatory and Extension Division where I taught private and class lessons in theory and composition and taught a course titled A Survey of 20th Century Music; An Examination of the Musical Avant–Garde;

 Member, Broadcast Music, Inc. (BMI)